mjrlowe/terminal_images/README.md

 _Note that the size might be different, as by default it adapts to the size of your terminal._

-You can also use the module, which has exports two functions: `getImageStrings` and `printImage`, which both take in an object with the same properties.
+You can also use the module, which has exports two async functions: `getImageStrings` and `printImage`, which both take in an object with the same properties.

 Here is an example of how you can use it: